Timber Decking Cost

-Last updated 22nd March, 2024
+Last updated 29th May, 2024

 Want to find out how much it costs to install garden decking?

-The average cost of timber garden decking installation ranges from £900 to £4400, depending on the size (a decking calculator will aid this process.) and quality of the decking.
+The average cost of timber garden decking installation ranges from £900 to £4400, depending on the size (a decking cost calculator will aid this process.) and quality of the decking.

 Read on to find out more!